-At WMCAT, Daniel works to bring equity and innovation to West Michigan, the State of Michigan and now on a national level.
-He presents on best practices in two-generation family supports at The Aspen Institute and sits on their ASCEND two-generation post-secondary workgroup.
+At WMCAT, Daniel worked to bring equity and innovation to West Michigan, the state of Michigan and now on a national level.
+He presents on best practices in two-generation family supports at The Aspen Institute and sits on its ASCEND two-generation post-secondary workgroup.

-Daniel’s community work around racial equity and opportunity contributes to WMCAT’s work to provide equitable access to social and economic opportunity, as well as the growth and progress of West Michigan.
-He works and partners at systems levels and volunteers at various organizations focused in these areas.
+Trustee Williams' community work around racial equity and opportunity contributed to WMCAT’s work to provide equitable access to social and economic opportunity, as well as the growth and progress of West Michigan.